 Latin American Spanish, on the other hand, does away with Vosotros so we’re left with

 - Ustedes – Used to address more than one person in any situation.
 Easy.

-In some parts of Latin America (Argentina, Uruguay, Colombia, Costa Rica) you will come across ‘Vos’, which is like Tú.
+In some countries (Argentina, Uruguay, Colombia, Costa Rica) you will come across ‘Vos’, which is like Tú.
 Don’t let that confuse you too much.
 Vos is even easier to conjugate than Tú so if you must learn it, welcome the change.

 I’ll try to make this one as simple as possible.

 Many Spanish people use le or les when referring to people as a direct object.
 This is not strictly speaking the correct use of the form.
 Here’s an example:

 Le vi a Pablo ayer – I saw Pablo yesterday.